benmneb/word-of-the-buddha/web/content/08_7_right-mindfulness.md

 ### The Seven Awakening Factors

-<span class="sutta-ref">MN 10</span> Or, you are mindful of mind-objects in terms of the seven awakening factors.
+<span className="sutta-ref">MN 10</span> Or, you are mindful of mind-objects in terms of the seven awakening factors.

 1. When the awakening factor of mindfulness is present in you, you understand that it is present.
 But when the awakening factor of mindfulness was not present in you, you understand that it was absent.
 You also understand how there comes to be the arising of the absent awakening factor of mindfulness, and how it comes to fulfilment by development.
 1. When the awakening factor of exploring the Dhamma is present in you …